Kniest Dysplasia

 Hearing should be checked and ear infections should be closely monitored.
 Tubes may need to be placed in the ear.

 During anesthesia, there are risks related to cervical spine instability, lung capacity, and small airways.
 Anesthesia should NOT be performed until these have been evaluated.
-Please see KSG Athesthesia Page for more information about special concerns concerning anesthesia.

 Orthopedic care may be needed to evaluate hip, spinal, and knee complications.
 Hip replacement is sometimes warranted in adults.
 Additionally, due to poorly developed type II collagen, people with Kniest may experience arthritis.